inseven/incontext/README.md

 2. **Not all image titles work**
 3. **Don't automatically replace non-Markdown image tags**
 4. **Extract location data from videos**
+5. **Extract titles from videos**
-5. **Check adaptive images work**
+6. **Check adaptive images work**
-6. **Promote metadata dates (see the reading and game lists)**
+7. **Promote metadata dates (see the reading and game lists)**
-7. **Check that the JSON feed works**
+8. **Check that the JSON feed works**
-8. Pass-through site metadata so that things like tags can be rendered correctly
+9. Pass-through site metadata so that things like tags can be rendered correctly
-9. Check that gifs are transformed correctly
+10. Check that gifs are transformed correctly
-10. 360 degree viewer isn't used
+11. 360 degree viewer isn't used
-11. Migrate EXIF sidecars
+12. Migrate EXIF sidecars
-12. The vertical spacing seems off on jbmorley.co.uk (this is probably a legacy stylesheet issue)
+13. The vertical spacing seems off on jbmorley.co.uk (this is probably a legacy stylesheet issue)
-13. Markdown issues
+14. Markdown issues
    - Footnotes don't work
    - Strikethrough doesn't work
    - Markdown mdash don't work